-In an effort to improve the availability of this new information, the following documents are provided to the development community.
-Whenever applicable, all Site Grading Permits are required to include the following tables, details, and specifications.
+Whenever applicable, all Site Grading Permits are required to include the tables, details, and specifications provided below.
 This information should be included and formatted into the standard drawing set of plans that are submitted to the City.

 Removing Trees on Private & Public Property

-For more information, please contact the city's landscape architect Edward Kinney at email@example.com.
+For more information, please contact the City’s landscape architect Christa Jordan at email@example.com.